kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 [JPEG XL](https://en.wikipedia.org/wiki/JPEG_XL) decodes natively on macOS 14, iOS 17, tvOS 17, and watchOS 10.
 Both the container signature and the naked codestream sniff as ``AssetType/jxl``.
 There is no encoder.

-Because Nuke supports OS versions older than these, guard any JPEG XL-specific code:
+Because OS versions older than these are supported, guard any JPEG XL-specific code:

 ```swift
 if #available(iOS 17.0, macOS 14.0, tvOS 17.0, watchOS 10.0, *) {